 - When a teacher or parent/carer is concerned about a child's learning and progress they will alert the SENDCo and SLT.
-This highlights the areas of concerns and identifies any other relevant information about the pupil, which may be affecting their ability to make progress. - The teacher will increase the level of support a child receives, using the cycle of assess, plan, do and review. - The SENDCo will add them to the monitoring section of the SEND Record. - If the child fails to make adequate progress they will again speak to the SENDCo about their concerns.
-At this stage, the SENDCo may arrange an assessment of the child, using the Naglieri, BSVP or WRAT 4 Assessment tools.
-This will help to identify the child's areas of strength and weakness. - Together they will look at the child's work and decide on what level of additional support is needed for the child. - The parents/ carers and pupil will be invited in to school, to talk about the child's progress.
-An IEP will be written, with specific targets, and outside agencies will be contacted, when necessary. - Teacher Assessment and SAT Test Assessment Data can also show children who are working below national expectations and enable these children to be monitored by their teacher and the Senior Leadership Team (SLT). - The SENDCo may also use outside agencies such as a specialist SEND teacher, Play Therapist or Speech Therapist to support the pupil.
+They will highlight the areas of concern, barriers to learning and identify any other relevant information about the pupil, which may be affecting their ability to make progress. - The teacher will increase the level of support a child receives, using the cycle of assess, plan, do and review. - The SENDCo will add them to the monitoring section of the SEND Record. - If the child fails to make adequate progress, they will again speak to the SENDCo about their concerns.
+At this stage, the SENDCo may arrange professional input or a screening of the child, using the Naglieri, BSVP or WRAT 4 Assessment tools.
+This will help to identify the child's areas of strength and weakness. - The professional expertise accessed within school will allow the SENDCo and Class Teacher to identify long and short-term outcomes for the pupils and any additional support/ resources needed for the child. - The parents/ carers and pupils will be invited into school, to talk about the child's progress.
+An IEP will be written, with specific targets based on the long and short-term outcomes for the pupil. - Teacher Assessment and SAT Test Assessment Data can also show children who are working below national expectations and enable these children to be monitored by their teacher, the Senior Leadership Team (SLT) and SENDCo. - The SENDCo may also use outside agencies such as a specialist SEND teacher, Play Therapist or Speech Therapist to offer additional support to the pupil.

-When a child has been included on the SEND Record they will usually have an IEP (Individual Education Plan), an IBP (Individual Behavioural Plan) or a specific care plan from a professional agency e.g. Speech and Language Therapy.
+When a child has been included on the SEND Record, they will usually have an IEP (Individual Education Plan), an IBP (Individual Behavioural Plan) or a specific care plan from a professional agency e.g. Speech and Language Therapy.
 These identify specific targets to work upon, throughout the term.
 These are used by Teaching Staff to support the child's progress.

 The class teacher, parent/ carer and pupil, review learning, understanding and progress termly.
 This information is also shared with the SENDCO and Senior Leadership Team.
-This information will also be shared and discussed in bi-annual Pupil Progress Meetings with the Head Teacher and Phase Leader.
+This information will also be shared and discussed in regular Pupil Progress Meetings with the Head Teacher and Phase Leader.

-Pupils who have an Education, Health and Care Plan (EHCP), are reviewed alongside county time frames: at least three weeks before the review, the class Teacher/ School are asked to complete the Initial Statement Review Form and this is sent to the LEA.
+Pupils who have an Education, Health and Care Plan (EHCP), are reviewed alongside statutory time frames: at least four weeks before the review, the class Teacher/ School are asked to complete the Initial Statement Review Form, and this is sent to the LEA.
 A review meeting is then scheduled.
-The Headteacher, SENCo, Class Teacher, Parents/ Carers, Pupil and any other agencies involved with the child are invited to attend this.
-All parties review the child's progress and the school records all information/ views.
+The Headteacher, SENCo, Class Teacher, Parents/ Carers, Pupil and any other agencies involved with the child are invited to attend this and share their reports/ views.
+All parties review the child's progress, and the school records all additional information/ views from the meeting.
 This information is sent to the LEA and all parties who attended the review meeting, within two weeks following the review meeting.
 This is used to plan for the child's future provision.